sammancoaching/website/_learning_hours/refactoring/law_of_demeter.md

 * [Extract method]({% link _refactorings/extract_function.md %})
 * [Move method]({% link _refactorings/move_function.md %})

-Note there are no test cases in the main branch so it's important to know your tools are good enough to do these refactorings for you.
+Note there are no test cases in the default branch so it's important to know your tools are good enough to do these refactorings for you, or that you are following the refactoring steps strictly.

 ## Concrete - Fix the Player class
 As with the demo, remove the Law of Demeter problems in the Player class by creating new methods and moving them to inventory and equipment.
 When you've completed that, similarly refactor the other method "CalculateDamageModifier".
 That one is almost the same but you have to handle the strengthModifier too.